-If you’ve got a bathroom that’s not much bigger than a postage stamp and a matching pedestal sink that offers absolutely no storage or counter space, install an IKEA picture rail.
-You can fit it right above the sink and… Voilá!
+If you’ve got a bathroom that’s not much bigger than a postage stamp and a matching pedestal sink that offers absolutely no storage or counter space, install a MOSSLANDA picture ledge from IKEA.
+You can fit it right above the sink and — Voilá!
 You’ve got a stylish spot for keeping toiletries, makeup, and other essentials where they’re easy to see, grab and use.

 3. Convert Bed Slats into Wall Storage

 If you’ve got an old IKEA bed or futon that’s ready for the dumpster, try this ingenious IKEA hack that uses the wooden bed slats as a wall storage solution that can work in your office, living area, or even the kitchen.
-Add a few S-hooks to attach baskets and bins for plants and corralling odds and ends.
+Add a few S-hooks to attach hanging house plants or baskets for storing odds and ends.
 You can also display magazines, organizing clipboards, and notebooks where you won’t be so likely to forget about them.
 Wondering where you’ll get your hands on an old IKEA bed?
 No worries – you can just order the slats.

-IKEA towel bars are like the ninjas of Transformer toys – ready for all kinds of action.
-Save counter or cabinet space by mounting a bar to the inside of a cabinet or on the wall to hold all the lids for your pots and pans.
+IKEA BROGRUND towel rails are like the ninjas of Transformer toys – ready for all kinds of action.
+Save counter or cabinet space by mounting a rail to the inside of a cabinet or on the wall to hold all the lids for your pots and pans.
 Need to tame all those spice jars?
 Install multiple towel bars on the wall a few inches apart, and you’ve got a spot to keep all those spices in line, right where you can see ‘em.

 5. Mount a drop-leaf table on the wall

-This idea doesn’t require any hacking, just taking advantage of a great design.
+If you’re living in a studio apartment, then this is a hack you don’t want to ignore.
+Honestly, this idea doesn’t require any actual hacking per se, just taking advantage of a great design.
 IKEA’s BJURSTA wall-mounted drop-leaf table can seat two for dining and work double-duty as a desk.
 When not in use, it keeps a low profile against the wall when you need the room.
 If you’re feeling handy and want to get more creative, here’s a bunch more ideas for DIY wall-mounted desks and tables.